JUDEELRICA/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Wrote a function that prints the chessboard.
+Wrote a function that sets the value of a pointer to a char